The awareness of the ketogenic lifestyle is increasing together with people's health-consciousness when it comes to food. About time!

 - Starchy veggies, flours and fillers (Cornstarch, Tapioca fiber, IMO fiber, Cottonseed, Cassava, Powdered cellulose, Lentil, Sweet potatoes, potatoes, etc.)

-These sources of carbs may be in small quantities in certain products, however, if you don't check and eat several products that contain any of these (and other hidden sugars) by the end of the day, this can easily add up.
+These sources of carbs may be in small quantities in certain products.
+However, if you don't check and eat several products that contain any of these, by the end of the day, this can easily add up.

 5. Skip artificial food additives and preservatives

-As we mentioned, eating Keto is about eating whole foods (and not about only eating bacon and butter).
+As we mentioned in tip number 1, eating Keto is about eating whole foods (and not about only eating bacon and butter all day everyday).
 Real Keto-friendly products are made with natural ingredients and without artificial flavours, additives, and preservatives.

-But being honest, this is not only about being keto.
-Just about anyone should not be eating any of these.
+But to be honest, this is not only about being keto.
+We think that nobody should be eating this kind of junk.

 Some of the artificial additives and preservatives that are not recommended are: